What you need to know about high blood pressure

 - Drinking alcohol.
 Drinking excessive amounts of alcohol can affect your blood pressure.
 The American Heart Association suggests limits of one drink per day for women and two drinks per day for men.

 - Lack of exercise.
-Being sedentary can be harmful to your blood pressure – 150 minutes per week of moderate intense aerobic activity is recommended.
+Being sedentary can harm your blood pressure; 150 minutes per week of moderately intense aerobic activity is recommended.

 - Sleep apnea.
 This is a sleep disorder where you are not getting adequate oxygen into your body while sleeping.
-This can cause long-term damage and needs to be diagnosed through a sleep study.
-It is important to talk to your primary care doctor.
+Sleep apnea can cause long-term damage and needs to be diagnosed through a sleep study.
+It is important to talk to your primary care doctor if you are not getting restful sleep.

 - Certain medications.
 Be aware of a group of medications called non-steroidal anti-inflammatory drugs (NSAIDs).
 These are medications like ibuprofen and aspirin.
 It’s okay to take these medications as you need them, but if you take them regularly it can increase your chance of having high blood pressure.